MuhammadFarag/hello-go/README.md

 arguments :=
 ```

 `flag` package gives a convenient function to reach commandline arguments without the flags using `flag.Args()`.
 Of course, you can declare as many flags as you want.
-You can also use other types such a boolean flag using `flag.Bool(...)` function.
-One thing to note, the call to `flag.Parse()` must proceed calling `flag.Args()`
+You can also use other types, such a boolean flag using `flag.Bool(...)` function.
+One thing to note is that, the call to `flag.Parse()` must proceed calling `flag.Args()`

 #### Custom flags
 To create a custom flag we need to satisfy the `flag.Value` interface.
 I am using a simple example custom parsing a float.
 Note that we are reinventing `flag.Float64()` for demonstration purposes.